The Carburetor Shop LLC

 This article is concerned only with genuine Carter AFB

 carburetors.
-None of the clones, regardless of what name may be on them, are
+None of the imitations, regardless of what name may be on them,

 offer probably the world’s largest selection of parts for genuine Carter AFB

 pump | accelerator pump link | auxiliary airvalve |

 There are four variables in tuning the AFB accelerator pump circuit.
 These

 (2) The length and articulation of the accelerator pump